nathandavis18/Recipe-Sharing-Site/README.md

 ## recipe-sharing-site

 This is the React/Next.js frontend.
 This controls how the information is presented to you, the user!
 There are a few pages.
 The main page presents the list of all recipes in your database!
 The RecipeDetails page shows more information about a specific recipe.
 The NewRecipe page allows you to create a new recipe!

+## Features

+This app has simple CRUD features.
+You can create a new recipe with the Add Recipe button, or delete an existing recipe if you don't want it anymore.
+You can view all the recipes saved on the home page, as well as view specific details, such as ingredients, directions, and cook time information on the details page.